English-Medium Instruction Calculus: Is flipping helpful?: Results

-In particular, regarding the assignment in using technology in mathematics education by means of CAS {\sl Maxima}, one student sent an electronic message to indicate that he/she encountered difficulty while attempting to complete the assignment.
-The email was sent on 20 March 2016 and the name, as well as the student ID, are withheld for privacy.
+In particular, regarding one assignment related to the CAS, one student sent an electronic message to indicate that he/she encountered difficulty while attempting to complete the assignment.
+The email was sent on 20 March 2016.
+Name and student ID are withheld for privacy.
 Some grammatical errors have been fixed.
-The student writes: \begin{quoting}[leftmargin=\parindent] \sffamily ``I'm one of your students and I want to tell you something, so I write this e-mail to you.
+The student writes: \begin{quoting}[leftmargin=0.0\parindent] { ``I'm one of your students and I want to tell you something, so I write this e-mail to you.
 I am not sure whether you know that most of your students in your class haven't used some programs to solve mathematics problem during middle school and high school.
 So, most of us don't know how to use those programs.
 And you just gave us the assignment to do with those programs.
 To do that assignment, we have to learn how to use program first.
 And that's the main point.
 With no help to learn a program (\textsl{Maxima}, etc.), I think it is too hard and it needs too much time.
-I have spent more than 4 or 5 hours for that assignment and I haven't finished yet.
+I have spent more than four or five hours on that assignment and I haven't finished yet.
 So if you want to give us some assignments, please just make us solve the problems from the book.
 Now I'm using \textsl{Maxima} to do that assignment because that's the only one I know, and until now I don't know how to use it properly.
 Please just let us solve the problems from the book if you want to give us homework.
 Please.\\ P.S.
-I hope this e-mail will not make you feel bad and all I want is to communicate with you professor.\\ From: 2016.XXX.XXX (GEDB001-57).'' \end{quoting}
+I hope this e-mail will not make you feel bad and all I want is to communicate with you, professor.\\ From: 2016.xxx.xxx (GEDB001-57).'' } \end{quoting}